 On October 30th, 2012, they announced a $4 billion deal to purchase Lucasfilmnote and the rights to Star Wars with a new trilogy planned, the first of which came out in December 2015.
 Much like following the Marvel purchase, backlash ensued immediately with the expected cries of ruination from people who clearly have either forgotten about that one movie that was a product of the Marvel acquisition or are ignorant of the fact that Disney has made non-Disney branded films for almost three decades; and how many complaints there were about George Lucas' later handling of his Star Wars and Indiana Jones franchises.

 Finally, on December 14, 2017, Disney firmly solidified its position in the media world by announcing it would acquire the majority of 21st Century Fox, including 20th Century Fox (who, ironically, distributed the first six Star Wars films) and its divisions and television units, the FX Networks, the Fox Sports Regional Networks, and almost all of Fox's international assets from Rupert Murdoch for $66.1 billion.
 If approved by regulators, the deal will give Disney a massive global foothold unparalleled by any other media company, ensuring its future for a long, long time.
-However, the future is not certain, given that Comcast are heavily pushing for a purchase of Fox themselves.
+However, the future note wasn't certain, given that Comcast were heavily pushing for a purchase of Fox themselves.
 Comcast eventually dropped out after Disney offered a higher bid of $71.3 billion, and shortly after, gained approval from The United States Department of Justice Antitrust Divisionnote .
 On July 27th, 2018, the deal was made official when Fox shareholders voted overwhelmingly in Disney's favor, paving the way for Walt's little animation studio to become the biggest media empire humanity has ever known... and, despite the DoJ's acquiescence, leading to howls of of trust-ism from many other corners of the industry and the world at large.

 The company has also been a force in family programming for decades, with Disney-themed shows spanning all three "traditional" U.S. broadcast networks (see Walt Disney Presents).